Geoffrey Simon: Music directorships

-His music directorships have included the Albany Symphony Orchestra (New York), the Sacramento Symphony (California) and the Orquestra Simfònica de Balears "Ciutat de Palma" (Majorca).
+His music directorships have included the Albany Symphony Orchestra (New York), the Sacramento Symphony (California) and the Orquestra Simfònica de Balears "Ciutat de Palma" (Mallorca).

-Previously he was Professor of Music and Conductor of the University of North Texas College of Music Symphony Orchestra in Denton, Texas.
+Previously he was professor of music and conductor of the University of North Texas College of Music Symphony Orchestra in Denton, Texas.

-He has conducted a Mahler cycle as Music Director of the Northwest Mahler Festival in Seattle.
-He is Classical Special Projects Consultant of Arts Global (London, New York and Montreux) and a jury member for Young Concert Artists (Paris, Leipzig and New York) and the Australian Music Foundation (London).
+He has conducted a Mahler cycle as music director of the Northwest Mahler Festival in Seattle.
+He is classical special projects consultant of Arts Global (London, New York and Montreux) and a jury member for Young Concert Artists (Paris, Leipzig and New York) and the Australian Music Foundation (London).

 Awards and nominations

 ARIA Music Awards

 The ARIA Music Awards is an annual awards ceremony held by the Australian Recording Industry Association.
 They commenced in 1987.